 There’s nothing more useless than ideas and unfinished projects that never see the light of day because of perfectionism.

 We get distracted and move onto something else that we think is more exciting at the time.

-So what actions can you take to ensure that the right projects get finished, so you can increase your confidence and capability.
+What actions can you take to ensure that the right projects get finished, so you can increase your confidence and capability?

 I’ve been thinking a lot about unfinished projects and procrastination through conversations with coaching clients and hearing issues of perfectionism from my wider network.

 For many people, the commitment and time required to finish tasks can be a problem.

 I’ve been in marketing and business for over 20 years and I’ve seen so many instances of ideas not coming to fruition and projects taking a ridiculous amount of time to complete because of the ideal that the finished project must look like.

 When you sit on something until it’s “perfect,” you can miss a lot of opportunities.

 Perfectionism is one of the most paralysing traps that stop entrepreneurs in their tracks.

-It is a mental habit that stop progress and can seriously impact your happiness, confidence and ability to get anything of importance done.
+It is a mental habit that stops progress and can seriously impact your happiness, confidence and ability to get anything of importance done.

 Unfinished work can also lead to guilt and feelings of dissatisfaction with everything around you.